-I want to pay off my mortgage loan so I called the servicer (the company I make my payments to) to ask how much it would cost.
+I want to pay off my mortgage loan so I called the servicer to ask how much it would cost.
 The representative that I spoke to told me to send my request in writing and then they would send me a payoff statement with the total amount due.
-I sent my written request over two weeks ago, but still haven't received the payoff statement.
+I sent my written request over two weeks ago, but still haven't received the statement.
 What should I do?
 Can I just pay the outstanding amount shown on my monthly payment statement to satisfy the debt?

 No, you can’t just pay the figure shown on your monthly mortgage statement to pay off the loan.
 That amount is your outstanding loan balance, not a payoff amount.
 To ensure that you pay the correct amount, you need an official payoff statement from the servicer.

-The servicer is generally required to send you a payoff statement within seven business days of your request, subject to a few exceptions.
-Since you haven’t received a statement within this time frame, you may want to send what’s called a “notice of error” to the servicer asking it to provide the statement.
-By law, the servicer must respond to you within seven days.
-(This is discussed in more detail below.)
+Under federal law, the servicer is generally required to send you a payoff statement within seven business days of your request, subject to a few exceptions.
+(12 C.F.R. § 1026.36.)
+Because you haven’t received a statement within this time frame, you might want to send what’s called a “notice of error” to the servicer asking it to provide the statement.
+By law, the servicer must respond to you within seven days, excluding legal public holidays, Saturdays, and Sundays.
+(12 C.F.R. § 1026.35.)
+This is discussed in more detail below.

 A payoff amount is how much you must actually pay to satisfy the debt.
 It will include all of the amounts you owe, including interest through the day you intend to pay off the loan, any fees or costs incurred, and the like.

-The only way to get an accurate payoff amount is to request it from the creditor or the servicer.
-The creditor or servicer will then prepare a payoff statement, which will include the total amount you owe and a date that the amount is good through.
+To get a payoff amount, you generally need to request it from the servicer.
+The servicer will then prepare the statement, which will include the total amount you owe and a date that the amount is good through.
 In addition, it will provide instructions on how to wire the payment or where to send a check.

-Under federal mortgage servicing rules, if you make a written request for a payoff statement, the creditor or servicer generally must send you the statement within seven business days after it receives the request.
+Under federal mortgage servicing rules, if you make a written request for a payoff statement, servicer generally must send you the statement within seven business days after it receives the request.

 Exceptions.
 The servicer doesn't have to meet the seven-day deadline if any of the following situations apply.